joserequenaidv/my-eoi/pysp/projects/rpsls/README.md

 - :alien: Spock vaporizes :gem: rock
 - :gem: Rock crushes :scissors: scissors

-### Troubleshooting the Project
+### List of Tasks
+**We need to follow several steps**
+- First version:
     - Get the player's choice
     - Get the cpu's choice
     - Create the logic and apply the rules

-### Challenges on the Way
+### Troubleshooting the Project
 **First version of the project:**
 - An input to get the player's choice
 - random.randint(1,5) to get the cpu's choice